grafana/k6-learn/Modules/II-k6-Foundations/08-k6-results-output-options.md

-k6 doesn't natively have a way to graph load-testing results, but it does have a lot of options to save output in different formats.
-You can find the full list of results visualization integrations or tutorials [here](https://k6.io/docs/results-visualization/).
+k6 doesn't natively have a way to graph load-testing results.
+However, it does have a lot of options to save the output in different formats.
+This [blog](https://k6.io/blog/ways-to-visualize-k6-results/) is a good starting point.
+And you can find the full list of results visualization integrations or tutorials [here](https://k6.io/docs/integrations/#result-store-and-visualization).

 In this section, we'll discuss two common test-result formats: CSV and JSON.